 Easter Seals - Greater Houston High School/High Tech Program

 High School/High Tech is a community-based partnership of parents, educators, rehabilitation professionals and business representatives working together to encourage students with disabilities to explore the fields of science, engineering and technology.
 High School/High Tech was developed to address this situation.
 Most individuals with disabilities have not had the encouragement, role models, access and stimulation to pursue challenging technical careers or courses of study.
 Meets weekly.

-What will make Elim a different kind of Christian school?
+What makes Elim a different kind of Christian school?